Using Canvas at Highline

 - Summer 2013 - Systems integrations, transition testing

 - Winter 2014 – First students on Canvas, Training available to all faculty

-- Spring 2014 – Continued transition: Some faculty in ANGEL, some in Canvas
+- Spring 2014 – Continued transition: Instructors choose whether to use ANGEL or Canvas

 - Summer 2014 – No classes are taught on ANGEL; ANGEL available for backup and archiving only